Skip to main content

 Type Inference

-The storage engine stores a label as a string without any type information, so the query engine tries to infer the type of the label based on its value:
+The query engine stores label values as strings without any type information.
+The query engine attempts to infer the type of a label value as follows:

-1. If a label has a value of true or false, it is converted to a boolean.
+1. If the value is true or false, it is interpreted as a boolean.

-2. If a label has a number without a decimal point, it is converted to an integer.
+2. If the value is a number without a decimal point, it is interpreted as an integer.

-3. If a label has a number with a decimal point, it is converted to a float.
+3. If the value is a number with a decimal point, it is interpreted as a float.

 Type Casting